 Recipes abound for making these, and I researched multiple sources, but I want to give special credit to Sprouted Kitchen for the clear, simple to follow directions and beautiful photographs.
-It's a simple process requiring only a large Mason jar, a bag of Meyers (or other small) lemons, some salt, and a few spices if you are so inclined.
+It's a simple process requiring only a large Mason jar, a bag of Meyer (or other) lemons, some salt, and a few spices if you are so inclined.
 Not all recipes call for the additional spices, but I could not resist the urge to add a few extras.

 1 cup good salt (Kosher or sea salt)